StanleyCHale/Capstone-Vehicle-Sim-Project/index.md

 ## How to run the application

-Download the .exe file and run it. `LINK OR SOMETHING HERE!!!
-I DONT KNOW HOW THIS WORKS - benny`
+Download the .exe file and run it. `[We don't have a build yet, but we will put a link to download it when our Release Candidate 2 is finished.]`

 Alternatively, you can pull the project off our github repository.
-The instructions will be ______ `Either say instructions here or maybe in github?`
+The instructions can be found [Here](https://github.com/StanleyCHale/Capstone-Vehicle-Sim-Project-Team3/blob/main/src/project-info.md).

 ## Help

 Documentation can be found on our github.
-You can also open an issue there. https://github.com/StanleyCHale/Capstone-Vehicle-Sim-Project-Team3/tree/main
+You can also open an issue on our [Repository](https://github.com/StanleyCHale/Capstone-Vehicle-Sim-Project-Team3/tree/main).

 Alternatively, you could contact us by our emails [down below](##aboutus).